-Although postponed VAT accounting is optional, it’s mandatory if you defer the submission of customs declarations.
+Although postponed VAT accounting is optional, it’s mandatory if you defer the submission of customs declarations, as described earlier.

 This represents a change from how VAT was accounted for prior to the end of the transition period, and is likely to provide a cash flow boost for businesses that import from outside the EU.

-A new online monthly statement will be available as part of the postponed VAT accounting system.
-It’ll show the import VAT postponed for the previous month on a transactional basis and when you should include it in your VAT Return (that is, the correct tax point).
+A new online monthly statement is available as part of the postponed VAT accounting system.
+It shows the import VAT postponed for the previous month on a transactional basis and when you should include it in your VAT Return (that is, the correct tax point).

 Therefore, the tax is generally accounted for as reverse charge in the destination country by the recipient of the service.